-Throughout the governments of Megawati Sukarnoputri (2001-2004) and Susilo Bambang Yudhoyono (2004-2014), the neoliberal agenda of education technocrats17 held firm on the issue of the national exam by offering various concessions to opponents.
-Repeat exams were
+Throughout the governments of Megawati Sukarnoputri (2001-2004) and Susilo Bambang Yudhoyono (2004-2014), the neoliberal agenda of education technocrats20 held firm on the issue of the national exam by offering various concessions to opponents.
+Repeat exams were authorised on numerous occasions21 and the weighting of the exam as a component of a final pass grade was adjusted.
+But such amendments failed to address substantive educational and rights-based concerns that formed the basis of popular opposition.
+Insofar as each policy amendment represented a mini-political settlement between the government

-17 Education ministers are typically political appointments but technocratic influence over education policy also comes from related ministeries, particularly Finance and National Planning (the latter frequently mediating on donor education projects).
+20 Education ministers are typically political appointments but technocratic influence over education policy also comes from related ministeries, particularly Finance and National Planning (the latter frequently mediating on donor education projects).
 During the second SBY government, for example, an executive education sub-committee was chaired by the government's most senior technocrat, Vice President Boediono.